utkuokur/Hypergraph-Programs/README.md

 Definitions:

-A Veblen hypergraph of rank k is a hypergraph of rank k such that the degree of each vertex divides k.
-Given k, n and d, we can calculate the list of all possibly disconnected Veblen hypergraphs on n vertices and d edges, using the first program.
+A Veblen hypergraph of rank k is a hypergraph of rank k such that the degree of each vertex is divisible by k.
+Given k, n and d, we can calculate the list of all possibly disconnected Veblen hypergraphs on d edges and less than or equal to n vertices, of rank k, using the first program.

 The associated coefficient of a Veblen hypergraph H is the rational number obtained by summing, over all rootings R of H, the ratio of the number of Eulerian circuits of D_R, the digraph obtained from R, over the product of the in-degrees of the vertices of D_R.

 The characteristic polynomial of a simple hypergraph H is polynomial in the variable x obtained by taking the resultant of I-xA, where A is the adjacency hypermatrix of H.

 Examples:

-1- In Example 1, we calculate the list of all Veblen hypergraphs on 5 vertices and 6 edges with rank 3.
+1- In Example 1, we calculate the list of all Veblen hypergraphs on 6 edges and less than or equal to 5 vertices, of rank 3.

-2- In Exmaple 2, we calculate the associated coefficient of the Veblen hypergraph with edge set {[0,1,2],[0,1,2],[0,1,2],[1,2,3],[1,2,3],[1,2,3]}
+2- In Exmaple 2, we calculate the associated coefficient of the Veblen hypergraph with edge set { [0,1,2], [0,1,2], [0,1,2], [1,2,3], [1,2,3], [1,2,3] }

-3- In Example 3, we calculate the characteristic polynomial of the hypergraph with edge set {[0,1,2],[0,1,3],[0,2,3],[1,2,3]} (the complete hypergraph of rank 3 on 4 vertices)
+3- In Example 3, we calculate the characteristic polynomial of the hypergraph with edge set { [0,1,2], [0,1,3], [0,2,3], [1,2,3] } (the complete hypergraph of rank 3 on 4 vertices)

 The code is written in Sagemath 9.7, which is available in WSL2 (Windows Subsystem for Linux) in Windows 11.